janikvonrotz/janikvonrotz.ch/content/post/2014-08-24-usa-nevada-and-california.md

 Not the cities are worth being seen, it are the beautiful national parks, the nature and the landscape of California.
 If you'll ever go to America don't miss these things.
 <!--more-->
-{{< figure src="https://janikvonrotz.ch/wp-content/uploads/2014/08/Bodie-state-park-20140805-1024x682.jpg" title="Bodie is a ghost town which gives you a nice insight in the good ol times." >}}
+{{< figure src="https://janikvonrotz.ch/wp-content/uploads/2014/08/Bodie-state-park-20140805-1024x682.jpg" title="Bodie is a ghost town which gives you a nice insight in the "good ol times"." >}}

 {{< figure src="https://janikvonrotz.ch/wp-content/uploads/2014/08/Lake-Tahoe-20140806-1024x575.jpg" title="A beach in the mountains?
 Yes, that's lake Tahoe." >}}